GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/migrating_to_service_workers/index.md

 });
 ```

-If we port this code directly to MV3, requiring service workers, it's possible that the code will be
+If we port this code directly to Manifest V3, requiring service workers, it's possible that the code will be
 terminated between when the name is set and the user clicks the browser action.
 If this happens, the
 set name will have been lost&mdash;and `savedName` will again be `undefined`.